CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

         Path to a file of trusted CA certificates in PEM format.

 :``file``:
-    Store UniRec records into a file.
+    Stores UniRec records into a file.
 The interface allows to split data into multiple files after a specified time or a size of the file.
-If both options are enabled at the same time, the data are split primarily by time, and only if a file of one time interval exceeds the size limit, it is further splitted.
-The index of size-splitted file is appended after the time.
+If both options are enabled at the same time, the data are split primarily by time, and only if a file of one time interval exceeds the size limit, it is further split.
+The index of size-split file is appended after the time.
 Parameters:

     :``name``:
         Name of the output file.
+The name MUST not include colon character.

     :``mode``:
         Output mode: ``write``/``append``.
 If the specified file exists, mode ``write`` overwrites